-Whether you need help filing for benefits for the first time or your workers’ compensation claim was denied, we’re here to guide you through the process.
-Contact Fields Law Firm anytime, the call is free and you are not obligated to become a client.
+Whether you need help filing for benefits for the first time or your workers compensation insurance claim was denied, we’re here to guide you through the process.
+Contact the Workers’ Compensation Attorneys at Fields Law Firm anytime, the call is free and you are not obligated to become a client.
 Call 1-888-343-5375 or complete a free contact request form.

 When you file for workers’ compensation insurance benefits in Minnesota, expect the following six steps:

 Our team will help you complete your workers’ compensation paperwork and gather the medical records you need to file a strong claim.